parasaurolophus/rader.us/src/philosophy/computability.md

 refer to what now had to be regarded as special cases where a given mathematical theory could be shown to correspond in some way to empirical reality.
-Euclid's constructions provide the meta-mathematical theory that connects it to common sense experience and that is not available to Non-Euclidean Geometries (at least outside a physics laboratory).
+Euclid's constructions provide the meta-mathematical theory that connects it to common sense experience that is not available to Non-Euclidean Geometries.

 ## Formal Linguistics, Set Theory and Infinite Quantities

-The change in outlook from truth to validity opened the way to vast new realms of mathematical enquiry.
+The change in outlook from truth to validity opened the way to vast new realms of mathematical inquiry.
 If mathematicians could no longer rely on counting their fingers or drawing constructions to prove the correctness of their formulas, they needed a new set of robust tools to replace empiricism.
 Suddenly, the nature of "validity," itself, became a subject of study along with an